msintuneappsdk/intune-app-sdk-xamarin/README.md

-# intune-app-sdk-xamarin
-Microsoft Intune App SDK xamarin component for enabling mobile app management and data protections policies with iOS and Android Xamarin apps

 ## Using Intune App SDK in beta

 Once released, the Intune App SDK will be accessible directly from the Xamarin component store.
 While in beta, developers will be able to add the component locally through the following steps:

-1. Download Xamarin-component.exe from [here](https://components.xamarin.com/submit/xkg) and extract it.
+1. Download Xamarin-component.exe from [here](https://components.xamarin.com/submit/xpkg) and extract it.

 2. Download the Intune App SDK Xamarin component folder and extract it.
 Both files downloaded from step 1 and step 2 should be in the same directory level.